serraict/serraict.github.io/_posts/learn/2019-01-12-liberating-structures-workshop.md

 category : learn
 tagline: "Appreciative reflections and follow-up ideas" tags : [facilitation, liberating-structures]
-title: Attending the Liberating Structures Immersion Workshop
+title: What I learned from attending a Liberating Structures Immersion Workshop
 description: A personal, appreciative reflection on the Liberating Structures Immersion workshop
              on December 10th and 11th in Amsterdam.
 Some personal follow-up ideas.
 image: "/assets/img/blog/lsimmersion/me_immersed_lisanne_lentink.jpeg"